 There are a few options for international students who wish to take a language course or take part in an internship in the UK, in cities like Brighton.
-If you just want to do a language course (and add on one of our courses like the Immersive language or Business Foundation package) you just need a short term study visa.
+If you just want to do a language course (and add on one of our courses like the Immersive language or Business Foundation package) you only need a short term study visa.

-- If you a student or ex student over 18 and want to do a work internship, all other nationals can potentially enter with a “Tier 5 Government Authorized Exchange” visa with a Certificate of Sponsorship (usually issued by BUNAC).
+3. If you a student or former student over 18 and want to do a work internship, all other nationals can potentially enter with a Tier 5 Government Authorized Exchange visa with a Certificate of Sponsorship (usually issued by BUNAC).
 We can then help find you a work placement or volunteer scheme but to enter on this visa you must:

 - Be 18 years of age or over.

 - Be currently registered as a full-time student on an undergraduate or graduate course anywhere in the world or have graduated within the last 12 months when you arrive in the UK.
 (You need to be able to provide an official transcript from your college/university to confirm this).

 - If you are not from an English speaking country, you will be required to submit IELTS test scores of a 6.0 or higher.
 Scores will be accepted from tests taken up to 2 years before your program.

 - Be able to support yourself financially for the duration of your internship (US applicants must show proof of a minimum checking/savings account balance of $1500 USD for a 30 day period, £945 GBP or currency equivalent for a 90 day period for other applicants).

 - The total cost of this visa process, including BUNAC sponsorship and the visa, is around £790 GBP.